AtlasIntelligence/.github/profile/README.md

 - Keep It Stupid Simple!
 - Follow Clean Code
 - Test if you think it makes sense.
 API Endpoints should have tests.
+- Lets build fast & know our stack.
+Let's not be that Hipster Dev that switches its techstack every 3 months.

 ## Infrastructure